NLnetLabs/rpki-doc/source/rpki/router-support.rst

 protocol, as well as route origin validation.
 RTRlib powers RPKI in BGP software routers such as `FRR <https://frrouting.org/>`_.
-In a nutshell, it maintains data from RPKI relying party software and allows to verify whether an autonomous system (AS) is the legitimate origin AS, based on the fetched valid ROA data.
-It is prepared for BGPsec path validation. `BGP‑SRx <https://www.nist.gov/services-resources/software/bgp-secure-routing-extension-bgp-srx-prototype>`_ by NIST is a prototype that can perform similar functions.
+In a nutshell, it maintains data from RPKI relying party software and allows to verify whether an autonomous system (AS) is the legitimate origin AS, based on the fetched valid ROA data. `BGP‑SRx <https://www.nist.gov/services-resources/software/bgp-secure-routing-extension-bgp-srx-prototype>`_ by NIST is a prototype that can perform similar functions.